 Resistance Variation with Temperature Example

 The resistance variation with temperature is often used for determining temperature variation of any electrical machine.
-For example, in temperature rise test of transformer, for determining winding temperature rise, the above equation is applied.
+For instance, in temperature rise trial of transformer, for deciding winding temperature rise, the above condition is connected.

-This is impossible to access winding inside the an electrical power transformer insulation system for measurement of temperature but we are lucky enough that we have resistance variation with temperature graph in our hand.
+This is difficult to get to twisting inside the an electrical power transformer protection framework for estimation of temperature yet we are sufficiently fortunate that we have obstruction variety with temperature chart in our grasp.

 After measuring electrical resistance of the winding both at the beginning and end of the test run of the transformer, we can easily determine the temperature rise in the transformer winding during test run.